FAQ

 Please check with your community college’s Transfer Center and schedule an appointment with them.

-Familiarize yourself with Assist, an online student-transfer information system that shows how course credits earned at one public California college or university can be applied when transferred to another.
+Familiarize yourself with ASSIST, an online student-transfer information system that shows how course credits earned at one public California college or university can be applied when transferred to another.

 Review our Transfer Admission requirements: